JokiestJoke/Sample-StudentAPI/README.md

 # Sample-StudentAPI

-This is a simple Stundent API built using Node.js Express, React & MySQL.
+This is a simple Student API built using Node.js Express, React & MySQL.

 ## Table of Contents
 - [Prerequisites](#prerequisites)